-After the first academic year in Florence, students spend the entire second year in Göttingen, taking courses from the master's in Development Economics.
-These courses count towards the degree in the MSc in Economics and Development-Curriculum in Development Economics from the University of Florence.
+After the first academic year in Florence, students spend the entire second year in Göttingen, taking courses from the Master in Development Economics degree course.
+These courses count towards the degree in Economics and Development from the University of Florence.
 The last semester in Göttingen is dedicated to the completion of the master thesis according to the regulations of the University of Göttingen.